romth777/machine-learning/projects/capstone/capstone_report.md

  * In this trial, I did not consider about image distortion so the result is not well captured in the side of image.
  * At a position far from my car the estimater does not clearly detect the object position.
 This occurs by the limitation of transfer equation is just using the linear function.
  * To improve accuracy it should also consider with the PCL data.
+ * To improve projection, we need to use the transformation matrix from camera view to PCL.